davadazaita/davadazaita/README.md

 <h3> Total eclipse seen from the edge of the Arctic, between The England and The USA, on West Direction. </h3>

-<h3> The sun and the moon spiral around the Earth outside the celestial dome. </h3>
+<h3> The Sun and the Moon trace spiral paths around the Earth, outside the celestial vault, proving that we are inside the dome and that the Earth is rugged by nature. </h3>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/6eff2894-f09d-4881-9e44-eed7a71c0af0" />